Biological control for sustainable management of soybean gall midge, a new pest of soybean in the North Central Region

 Materials and methods:

-To complement the molecular assessment of parasitism, additional sampling was performed from some fields for rearing of parasitoids from soybean gall midge infested soybean plants.
+To characterize the community of parasitoids and identify potential new species of parasitoids, sampling was performed in a subset of the above mentioned fields.
+With this approach, adult parasitoids were reared from field-collected infested plants.
 This approach enables collection and preservation of insects for morphological and genetic identification.
-Two of the fields in Minnesota, one of the fields in South Dakota and two of the fields in Nebraska were also sampled for rearing of parasitoids associated with soybean gall midge.
+In both years, two of the fields in Minnesota, one of the fields in South Dakota, and two of the fields in Nebraska were also sampled for rearing of parasitoids associated with soybean gall midge.
 For this effort, on each sample date mentioned above, four sets of ten infested soybean plants were collected from within the same 50 feet of the a field edge.
 These plants were trimmed and brought to laboratories where they were placed in emergence cages following Melotto et al. (2023).
 From each collection date from each field, there were four cages with ten stems per cage.
 The emergence cages were inspected every 1 to 3 days until no further insects emerged from a given cage to collect and preserve emerging adults of soybean gall midge and parasitic wasps.
 Wasps collected from emergence cages were identified morphologically (confirmed by taxonomist Dr. Elijah Talamas) and genetically.

 Research results and discussion:

-Rearing-based assessment: Synopeas maximum was reared from soybean stems collected from four of the five fields sampled (one field from Minnesota, one field from South Dakota and two fields from Nebraska).
-A different species of Synopeas (previously undocumented from soybean gall midge) was obtained from emergence cages from the two fields in Nebraska.
-In these fields in Nebraska, this new species of Synopeas was more abundant than S. maximum.
-Identification of this species is underway in collaboration with Dr. Elijah Talamas.
-To determine the parasitism rates by this new species of parasitoid, a primer for this particular species is being developed and will be used to screen all the larvae previously screened for S. maximum.
+In 2023, S. maximum was reared from soybean stems collected from four of the five fields sampled (one field from Minnesota, one field from South Dakota and two fields from Nebraska).
+In addition, a different species of Synopeas (previously undocumented from soybean gall midge) was obtained from emergence cages from the two fields in Nebraska.
+In these fields in Nebraska, this new species of Synopeas was more abundant than S. maximum

 Participation Summary